Just like any other industry, recruitment has seen some great changes over the years.

 The candidates that arrive at your doorstep today may not be hired now, but you can always reconsider them for future roles allowing you to build a vast network of candidates.

-4. Move on from Impersonal Messaging
+4. Sticking to Impersonal Messaging

 A generic, automated message might be the easy way out, but candidates are likely to ignore it, especially if they aren’t actively searching for a new role.